phaubertin/jinue/doc/syscalls/mclone.md

 to a process, or is closed.
 * JINUE_EIO if either process no longer exists.
 * JINUE_ENOMEM if not enough memory is available to allocate needed page tables.
+* JINUE_EPERM if the destination process descriptor does not have the permission to map memory into the process.